MarvNC/light-novel-naming-scheme/readme.md

   - The author of the light novel.
 If the release is in Japanese, the author's name should be in Japanese name order and spelled as originally published.
     In English, the author's name should be in English name order.
-- `yymmdd`
+- `yyyymmdd`
-  - The earliest known release date of the light novel in the format `yymmdd`.
+  - The earliest known release date of the light novel in the format `yyyymmdd`.
-    For example, `241014` would be October 14, 2024.
+    For example, `20241014` would be October 14, 2024.
 This is done to ensure consistent chronological sorting of releases and to bypass any confusion about volume numbers, which should be provided in the official title.
 - `v01`